 To understand the difference in workflow, take three recent research queries you would have run on CaseText and input them into the LegesGPT chatbot.

-Upload a redacted brief or contract to test the speed and accuracy of the analysis features.
+Upload a redacted brief or contract to test the speed and accuracy of the document analysis features.

 The loss of CaseText left thousands of legal professionals without the affordable, AI-powered research tool they depended on.
 LegesGPT picks up right where CaseText left off — with AI legal research, document analysis, case law search, and coverage across 38+ countries, all starting at $19.99/month.
 Start your 3-day trial for just $1 and get back to work.